Why Most Tradesmen Undercharge for Jobs

 Lack of a Clear Pricing Structure

-A proper pricing system should consider:
+A proper system should include:

-• Hourly or day rate
+• A calculated day rate

-• Materials and markup
+• Materials + markup

-• Time required for the job
+• Time required

-• A profit margin
+• Profit margin

 The Long-Term Impact of Undercharging